yashudkl/RPS-GUI-Tkinter-py/readme.md

-The simple rock paper scissor game with GUI
+#The simple rock paper scissor game with GUI

-## This is made buy using tkinter module of python
+- This is made buy using tkinter module of python.

 ######  Additional Modules are pillow PIL